 To be eligible to receive MNRCP funding, a project applicant must first submit a Letter of Intent.
-All Letters of Intent must be submitted online at http://mnrcp.org/ and all submissions must be received by 5:00 pm on Tuesday, June 30, 2020.
+All Letters of Intent must be submitted online at http://mnrcp.org/ and all submissions must be received by 5:00 pm on Wednesday, June 30, 2021.
 Detailed instructions are available online.
 The Letter of Intent is comprised of: 1) an online Summary Form to outline the proposed project and determine if it meets MNRCP's core requirements; and 2) a map of the project location.
-Letters of Intent will be evaluated based on the MNRCP Review Criteria (see Appendix C) and applicants will be notified by July 22, 2020, of whether they will be invited to submit a full proposal.
+Letters of Intent will be evaluated based on the MNRCP Review Criteria (see Appendix C) and applicants will be notified by mid- to late-July, 2021, of whether they will be invited to submit a full proposal.
 Full proposals will require more detailed information including preliminary designs, where applicable.
 For the complete timeline for the upcoming grant cycle, see Appendix D. A list of frequently asked questions is provided in Appendix E.